Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 Without showing our other example, we can imagine that when a user tries to delete a character that's already been deleted, OT recognizes this and skips the operation.
-So, in basic terms, OT provides a strategy to achieve commutativity and idempotency.
+In basic terms, OT provides a strategy to achieve commutativity and idempotency.

 Operational Transformation was the first popular way to allow for collaborative editing.
 The first wave of collaborative editors, Google Wave, Etherpad, and Firepad, all relied on the OT to work.
 Unfortunately, the verdict is that it's tough to implement.

-  “Unfortunately, implementing OT sucks.
+> “Unfortunately, implementing OT sucks.
 There's a million algorithms with different tradeoffs, mostly trapped in academic papers.
 The algorithms are really hard and time consuming to implement correctly. […] Wave took 2 years to write and if we rewrote it today, it would take almost as long to write a second time.”

-  - Joseph Gentle (Google Wave / ShareJS Engineer)
+> Joseph Gentle (Google Wave / ShareJS Engineer)

+---
+### CRDTs

 An alternative strategy called Conflict-Free Replicated Data Types (CRDTs) were discovered by academic researchers while trying to strengthen and simplify OT.
 While OT treats the text as a list of characters and relies on a complex algorithm to merge conflicts, the CRDT takes a different approach.
 It relies on a more complex data structure but with a much simpler algorithm.

-### CRDTs

 The major difference with CRDTs is with how they create and store their characters.
 With one user typing in a text editor, each character requires only a value and a whole number positional index.
 In collaborative editing, we've seen that this simple requirement creates a couple problems with convergence and intention preservation.

 Therefore, a CRDT adds the requirement that each character be globally unique.
-This is achieved by assigning **Site ID** and **Operation Counter** properties to each character upon creation.
-Since the **Operation Counter** value increments every time it creates (or deletes) a character, we're ensured that every character object created in the system is globally unique.
+This is achieved by assigning a **Site ID** and **Operation Counter** properties to each character upon creation.
+Since the **Operation Counter** value increments every time it creates (or deletes) a character, we have ensured that every character object created in the system is globally unique.

 With globally unique characters, when a user sends a message to another user to delete a character, it can indicate precisely which character to delete.
 Let's see how this changes our example.